LifeofAGeek/cpp-DS-Algo/README.md

 # cpp-DS-Algo
-Contains c++ files that cover basics of c++, Data structures and concepts of Algorithms.
+This is the code repository for C++ Data Structures and Algorithms.
+They may be less efficient than the implementation in the standard library.